Sankalan13/cisco-demo/README.md

 - Due to lack of a paid LLM subscription, it was difficult working with free available versions.
 A monthly subscription for Claude was purchased for $23.60.
 - Claude Pro Plan includes a 5 hour session time lock with model usage constraints that made development slow and inconsistent

+## Further improvements

+Provided with the $100 Claude Max subscription, further improvements would have been made to the current framework.
+The pro version model usage cap was reached within 3 days of development work and buying the Max subscription was not possible.

+- Added instrumentation to all non golang services so that line and conditional coverage can be extracted at runtime
+- Added unit tests and collected unit tests coverage since not all services has unit tests
+- Added contract tests between the consumers and producers in the microservice architecture
+- Added UI tests for critical priority happy case user lifecycle flows